-All information disclosed in the tables in this Remuneration Report will be audited by Audit Scotland.
-The other sections of the report will be reviewed by Audit Scotland to ensure they are consistent with the financial statements.
+All information disclosed in the tables in this Remuneration Report have been audited by Audit Scotland.
+The other sections of the report have been reviewed by Audit Scotland to ensure they are consistent with the financial statements.

 10. Trade Unions (Facility Time Publication Requirements) Regulations 2017